Uniform Envelopes: A connection with Noetherian spaces

-Assume that $X$ is countably based and contains no infinite compact subsets.
+Assume that $X$ contains no infinite compact subsets.
 Let $f \colon X \to Y$ be any function.
 By Lemma \ref{Lemma: spaces w/o infinite compact sets} the space $X$ contains at most countably many points and for all $x \in X$ the set $\ucl{x}$ is a finite open set.
 It follows in particular that the set $f(\ucl{x})$ is a finite and hence compact subset of $Y$.

 There hence exist continuous functions $ \omega \colon \N \to \O(X) $ and $ \varphi \colon \N \to \K(Y), $ such that $\omega$ maps $\N$ onto the set of all sets of the form $\ucl{x}$ for $x \in X$, and $\varphi(n) = f(\omega(n))$.